 - 6 oz white cheddar shredded

-- 4 oz monterey jack cheese shredded
+- 4 oz Fontina cheese shredded

 - Salt & Pepper to Taste

-- Reserve 2 Tbs pasta water
+- Reserve 1 Tbs pasta water

-Heat deep saute pan over medium heat.
+- Heat deep saute pan over medium heat.
 You’ll build your cheese sauce in this so make sure it’s large enough.
 A large pot works well too.

-When saute pan is hot, add diced bacon.
+- When saute pan is hot, add diced bacon.
 Heat 8 cups of water in a second large pot over medium high heat.

-Cook bacon until crisp and browned then remove from pan to paper towel.
-Drain all but around 2 tablespoons of bacon fat from pan.
+- Cook bacon until crisp and browned then remove from pan to paper towel.
+Drain all but around 1 1/2 tablespoons of bacon fat from pan.
 Give the bacon fat a chance to cool for a few moments off heat*.

-Check your water, if boiling, add a palmful of salt to the water, and add pasta once salt has dissolved.
+- Check your water, if boiling, add a palmful of salt to the water, and add pasta once salt has dissolved.

-When pan has cooled slightly, return the bacon fat to medium low heat.
+- Return the bacon fat to medium low heat.
 Begin with 2 tablespoons of all purpose flour and add to remaining bacon fat.
 Whisk, adding more flour as needed until a blonde paste has formed.
 Cook for 2-3 three minutes, whisking frequently until smooth and creamy.